-- Sec.
-47. Assessment of the Need for International Humanitarian Assistance. - - a.
+Sec.
+47. Assessment of the Need for International Humanitarian Assistance. - a.
 Immediately after the declaration of a state of calamity by the local sanggunian of the relevant local government unit or by the Department, as the case may be, the Department shall determine whether domestic capacities are likely to be sufficient to attend to the needs of affected persons for international humanitarian assistance.
-This determination may also be made, at the discretion of the President, prior to the onset of an imminent disaster. - b.
+This determination may also be made, at the discretion of the President, prior to the onset of an imminent disaster.

+- b.
 In the event of a determination by the Department that domestic response capacities are not likely to be sufficient due to the impact of the disaster, the Department shall recommend to the President that a request be made for international humanitarian assistance. - c.
-A determination that domestic capacities are likely to be sufficient and that international humanitarian assistance is therefore unnecessary may be reviewed and rescinded by the Department, with the approval of the President, at any time, in light of prevailing circumstances and available information.

-Sec.
-48. Humanitarian Assistance Action Center. - The Department shall create an inter-agency one-stop shop mechanism called the Humanitarian Assistance Action Center (HAAC) for the processing and release of entry and facilitation of goods, articles or equipment and services and international relief workers for the provision of international humanitarian assistance and the processing of necessary documents for assisting international actors.

-The Department shall lead and manage the HAAC, which shall be composed of the following:
+A determination that domestic capacities are likely to be sufficient and that international humanitarian assistance is therefore unnecessary may be reviewed and rescinded by the Department, with the approval of the President, at any time, in light of prevailing circumstances and available information. - Sec.
+48. Humanitarian Assistance Action Center. -The Department shall create an inter-agency one-stop shop mechanism called the Humanitarian Assistance Action Center (HAAC) for the processing and release of entry and facilitation of goods, articles or equipment and services and international relief workers for the provision of international humanitarian assistance and the processing of necessary documents for assisting international actors. - The Department shall lead and manage the HAAC, which shall be composed of the following: - a.

-a.
 Bureau of Customs;

 - b.
 Department of Foreign Affairs;

 - c.
 Department of Social Welfare and Development;

 - d.
 Department of Health;

 - e.
 Food and Drug Administration;

 - f.
 Department of Agriculture;

-- 32 g.
+- q.
 Department of Energy;

-1 h.
-Department of National Defense; 2 i.
-Philippine National Police; 3 j.
-Philippine Coast Guard; and 4 k.
+- 25 h.
+Department of National Defense;

+- Philippine National Police;

+- j.
+Philippine Coast Guard; and

+- 28 k.
 Bureau of Immigration.

-5 Se c.
-49. Request for international Humanitarian Assistance. - 6 a.
-In cognizance of the urgency, criticality and intensity of an imminent risk, 7 the Department shall issue a flash appeal to the family of nations, under 8 regional and multilateral conventions, for assistance in preparedness, 9 including preemptive measures, search, rescue, and retrieval, relief, 10 recovery, and reconstruction.
-11 b.
-The President may request international humanitarian assistance, upon the 12 advice of the Secretary.
-Such request may be specifically directed to 13 particular assisting international actors or may be a general request directed 14 to the international community.
-15 Se ec.
-50. Regulation of Humanitarian Assistance. - 16 a.
-The Department shall ensure the efficient and effective monitoring of 17 humanitarian assistance from domestic or international donors, establish 18 and operate a platform, including an online platform, to facilitate, and 19 provide public access to information on donations.
-20 b.
-The Department shall include in the IRR of this Act guidelines and 21 accountabilities on the receipt, management, distribution, accounting, and 22 reporting of all humanitarian assistance, whether in cash or in kind, 23 consistent with the rules on the use of foreign and local aid during calamities 24 and disasters issued by the COA and other relevant government agencies.
-25 26 ARTICLE XIII 27 (OFFER AND FACILITATION OF HUMANITARIAN ASSISTANCE 28 TO FOREIGN STATES 29 30 Se ec.
-51. Offer and Facilitation of International Humanitarian Assistance to 31 Foreign .
-States In the event of a disaster occurring in a foreign state for which 32 internation onal humanitarian assistance is required, the Department, in coordination
+- 29 Sec.
+49. Request for international Humanitarian Assistance. -

+- a.
+In cognizance of the urgency, criticality and intensity of an imminent risk, the Department shall issue a flash appeal to the family of nations, under

+- regional and multilateral conventions, for assistance in preparedness, including preemptive measures, search, rescue, and retrieval, relief, recovery, and reconstruction.

+b.
+The President may request international humanitarian assistance, upon the advice of the Secretary.
+Such request may be specifically directed to particular assisting international actors or may be a general request directed to the international community. - Sec.
+50. Regulation of Humanitarian Assistance. -

+- a.
+The Department shall ensure the efficient and effective monitoring of humanitarian assistance from domestic or international donors, establish and operate a platform, including an online platform, to facilitate, and provide public access to information on donations. - b.
+The Department shall include in the IRR of this Act guidelines and accountabilities on the receipt, management, distribution, accounting, and reporting of all humanitarian assistance, whether in cash or in kind, consistent with the rules on the use of foreign and local aid during calamities and disasters issued by the COA and other relevant government agencies.

+19 ARTICLE XIII 20 OFFER AND FACILITATION OF HUMANITARIAN ASSISTANCE

+TO FOREIGN STATES